GUIDANCE FOR ACCE STUDENTS APPLYING FOR ACCE DTP PLACEMENT SUPPORT

 You need to identify a suitable placement host organisation depending on your interests and career aspirations.

-You need to contact the potential organisations directly and ask them if they might be interested in hosting you, or you can respond to already advertised placement at the selected organisation.
+You need to contact the potential organisations directly and ask them if they might be interested in hosting you, or you can respond to an advertised placement at the selected organisation.

-- If you are approaching the potential placement provider yourself, please follow these guidelines:
+If you are approaching a potential placement provider yourself, please follow these guidelines:

 - Remember that any time you communicate with another organisation, you are a representative of the University you study at so please be polite and respectful;